paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-069-retired-grade.md

 Subsec. (f)(6)(A).
 Pub.
 L. 118–31, § 1741(a)(5)(F)(ii)(I), substituted “Marine Corps, or Space Force or rear admiral in the Navy” for “or Marine Corps, rear admiral in the Navy, or the equivalent grade in the Space Force,” in introductory provisions.

 Subsec. (f)(6)(B).
 Pub.
 L. 118–31, § 1741(a)(5)(F)(ii)(II), substituted “Marine Corps, or Space Force or vice admiral or admiral in the Navy” for “or Marine Corps, vice admiral or admiral in the Navy, or an equivalent grade in the Space Force,”.

+#### Temporary Increase in Fiscal Year Percentage Limitation for Reduction or Waiver of Service-In-Grade Requirement for General and Flag Officers To Be Retired in Pay Grades O–7 and O–8
+Pub.
+L. 119–60, div.
+A, title V, § 505, Dec.
+18, 2025, 139 Stat.
+858, provided that: “During the period beginning on the date of the enactment of this Act [Dec.
+18, 2025] and ending on September 30, 2027, subparagraph (C) of [section 1370(b)(5) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1370/b/5&num=0&edition=prelim), United States Code, shall be applied by substituting ‘15 percent’ for ‘10 percent’.”

 #### Other References
 Pub.
 L. 116–283, div.
 A, title V, § 508(c), Jan.
 1, 2021, 134 Stat.
 3585, provided that: “In the determination of the retired grade of a commissioned officer of the Armed Forces entitled to retired pay under chapter 1223 of title 10, United States Code, who retires after the date of the enactment of this Act [Jan.
 1, 2021], any reference in a provision of law or regulation to [section 1370 of title 10](./chapter-069-retired-grade.md#section-1370), United States Code, in such determination with respect to such officer shall be deemed to be a reference to [section 1370a of title 10](./chapter-069-retired-grade.md#section-1370a), United States Code (as amended by subsection (a)).”